Dacres0/Software-Engineering-Match-/README.md

 Please choose Child of Adult Mode

 How to Play?
 (Child)

-Match the word to the picture
+Match the word to the picture.

-Once all the pairs are matched, the game is over
+Once all the pairs are matched, the game is over.

 Do you wish to accept ?

 ----------------------------------------------------

 How to play? (adult)
 Match the word into the category

-One all the pairs are matched up, the game is over you have 3 lives
+One all the pairs are matched up, the game is over.

+You have 3 lives.

 Do you wish to accept ?

 ----------------------------------------------------